-Acupuncture is a safe, natural method of inducing labour.
-If you are approaching or past your due date, acupuncture can help you go into labour and avoid medical intervention.
+Acupuncture is a safe, natural method of preparing for labour.
+If you are approaching or past your due date, acupuncture can help prepare your body for a natural birth.

-Acupuncture helps to prepare the body for birth by helping to soften the cervix, promote uterine contractions and encourage the baby into an optimal position for delivery.
+Acupuncture helps to support the body for birth by helping to soften the cervix, promote uterine tone and encourage the baby into an optimal position for delivery.

 My treatments are gentle and relaxing – I believe the natural processes of the body should be supported rather than forced, and I usually avoid strong techniques to induce labour.